 Upcoming calendar »

 See the schedule for all statistics and research releases.View upcoming calendar »

 Learner Travel (Wales) Measure 2008

-The Learner Travel (Wales) Measure 2008 set out school transport policy for Wales.
-It included the delivery of improvements for learners through increasing entitlement to transport for young children, making it free for primary school children if they live two miles or further from the nearest suitable school.
+The Learner Travel (Wales) Measure 2008 (external site) sets out school travel policy for Wales.
+It includes the delivery of improvements for learners through increasing entitlement to transport for young children, making it free for primary school children if they live two miles or further from the nearest suitable school.

 Safety on Learner Transport (Wales) Measure 2011

-The Safety on Learner Transport (Wales) Measure 2011 gives the Welsh Minister powers to introduce specific safety standards for dedicated school transport.
+The Safety on Learner Transport (Wales) Measure 2011 (external site) gives Welsh Ministers powers to introduce specific safety standards for dedicated school transport.
 This includes the option to introduce specific driver training, CCTV, escorts and compulsory risk assessment.